What is Cardiac Arrhythmia or Irregular Heart Rate?

 Cardiac arrhythmia refers to the condition where the heartbeat is too fast, too slow or is irregular.
 In most cases, this condition is harmless, but it sometimes can be serious or life-threatening.
 When a heart is in arrhythmia, there may not be enough blood flow throughout the body, causing potential damage to the brain, heart and other vital organs.

-In a normal heart, electrical signals run from the upper portion of the organ, in the right and left atria, to the two lower chambers, the ventricles, in a regular, repetitive rhythm.
+In a normal heart, electrical signals run from the upper atria to the two lower ventricles in a regular, repetitive rhythm.
 This causes the heart muscle to contract from top to bottom and pump blood throughout the body.
 When these signals are irregular, or arrhythmic, the atria and/or the ventricles can quiver instead of beating normally, affecting blood flow.

 There are many types of arrhythmia and most of them are harmless.
 When treating serious heart rhythm problems, the level of success depends on the type and severity of the specific instance.
 The most common type of serious arrhythmia is atrial fibrillation (AFib), in which the heart’s atrial chambers are contracting in a fast and irregular fashion.